Ulrike Haage: Pop and theatre years

-In 1999 a close collaboration with the actress Meret Becker begins.
+In 1999 a collaboration with the actress Meret Becker begins.
 In addition she becomes the music director of the concert’s program Nachtmahr and records the CD Fragiles.

 With the translator and publisher Sylvia de Hollanda (Pociao's Books), she founds Sans Soleil, a publishing house for books and radio plays.

 German jazz award: Alfred Mangelsdorff Preis

 In 2003 Ulrike Haage becomes the first and up to then the youngest woman to win the German Jazz Award.
-Markus Müller, presenting the award, pays tribute "to her outstanding and truly versatile life-work that permanently reinvents itself ».
+Markus Müller, presenting the award, pays tribute "to her outstanding and versatile life-work that reinvents itself ».
 He emphasizes her artistic way through pop, art and avant-garde.